kennixdev/applocale/README.md

 		[lang1]: [col]	#col label or number for lang1
 		[lang2]: [col]	#col label or number for lang2
 		[lang3]: [col]	#col label or number for lang3
+isSkipEmptyKey: [ture|false] #whether throw error when key is empty
 ```
 *** Note that, for format in sheetname, it can be either by header or row and col lable